 Today Austria ranks as one of the few European countries that exceed the declared research policy objective of the EU, namely to achieve a research ratio of 3% of GDP by 2020.
 Austria has also set even more ambitious targets.
 The research strategy of the Austrian Government aims to turn Austria into a European innovation leader by the year 2020.

 According to the Global Estimate 2016 of Statistics Austria, Austria will increase its spending for research and development to EUR 10.74 billion, comprising an estimated rise of 2.9% (+ EUR 299.34 million) compared to 2015.
 As a consequence, Austrian research expenditures are only slightly below the predicted nominal 3.65% rise in the gross domestic product.
 In 2016, Austria’s research spending of 3.07% will exceed a research ratio of 3% - the targeted European level for 2020 – for the third straight year.
-In European comparison, Austria’s R&D/GDP ratio puts it in third place, surpassed only by Finland and Sweden.
-In fact, Austria has now overtaken Germany and Denmark.
+In European comparison, Austria’s R&D/GDP ratio puts it in second place, surpassed only by Sweden.
+In fact, Austria has now overtaken Germany, Finland and Denmark.

 What specifically can companies in Austria profit from?

 Research premium of 12% and from 2018 on even 14% for companies based in Austria